Kevin-Murtaugh/liri-node-app/README.md

 Outputs went to the screen & also to a text files (in the case of Twitter) which should make it slightly easier to confirm the results.

+Uploaded videos of each aspect of the project fully functioning.
+Links to ScreenToGif recordings to be embedded in this file...

+Link to Spotify feature: [https://github.com/Kevin-Murtaugh/liri-node-app/blob/master/screen%20to%20gif%2C%20liri%20spotify.gif
+]

+Link to movie feature: [https://github.com/Kevin-Murtaugh/liri-node-app/blob/master/screen%20to%20gif%2C%20liri%20movie.gif]

+Link to Twitter feature:[https://github.com/Kevin-Murtaugh/liri-node-app/blob/master/screen%20to%20gif%2C%20liri%20my-tweets.gif]